 Mrs. Marialuisa Tamborra is an environmental economist.
 She started her career as a researcher on environmental accounting and Sustainable Development indicators at the Fondazione Eni Enrico Mattei in Milan.
 In 2002 she joined the European Commission (EC) and has been working since then in the area of research for the environment and Sustainable Development.
 She is currently Deputy Head of the Strategy Unit in the Climate Action & Resource Efficiency Directorate of the EC’s Research & Innovation Directorate General, which deals with sustainability issues, such as low-carbon economy, circular economy, sustainable and innovative cities.
 The Strategy Unit provides coordination, coherence and policy direction to research and innovation in these areas.
 In particular, she is charge of international cooperation on climate, environment and Sustainable Development – bi-lateral, bi-regional and multi-lateral.
 Mrs Tamborra follows multi-lateral cooperation activities, particularly with the Belmont Forum, Future Earth, and the Green Growth Knowledge Platform.
 In particular, she is the Commission’s Principal in the Belmont Forum and a member of its Steering Committee.

-Mr. Neil Stevenson is Managing Director of Global Implementation.
-He has nearly 20 years of experience in the accounting and finance sectors.
+Neil Stevenson is Managing Director in Global Implementation, IIRC.
+He has over 20 years of experience in the accounting and finance sectors.
 At the IIRC, he leads on developing a strong global brand for Integrated Reporting and key institutional relationships.
 Neil was involved in the communications group that established the <IR> brand in 2010 and subsequently served on the IIRC Working Group which provided guidance on the development of the IIRC as a global organization and the International <IR> Framework.
 He therefore has long-standing insight into the work of IIRC and how its brand can be developed to support adoption of <IR> worldwide.
-Through his working experience and his work with the IIRC, Neil has extensive links to organizations who are well placed to influence the market at all levels and across stakeholder groups.
 Neil has previously worked in senior marketing and brand roles at ACCA and PwC, with responsibilities including oversight of policy and thought leadership.
-He was educated at the Universities of Cambridge and Leeds and is a Fellow of CIM.

 Sharon Jackson, Founder and CEO of the European Sustainability Academy: Sharon designed and built ESA, in Drapanos, Crete in 2011, as a sustainable, off- grid, international training and research academy.
 ESA evolved from Sharon’s vision and global experiences as a company director and teaching in business school academia over 24 years.
 In 2016 and 2017 she received awards at ‘World CSR Day’ in Mumbai, India, in recognition of her global leadership in the field of sustainability and the global education impact of ESA.
 May 2017 she was the closing speaker at TEDx Technical University of Crete with a focus on harnessing the light of future Greece for graduates, and also the closing speaker at the Open Source Circular Economy (OSCE) day hosted by the Dubai Chamber of Commerce and Industry.
 ESA Crete education programmes connect people with the natural environment.
 She has written about ESA as an action research, case study for ‘biophilia’ and the positive impacts on human learning and health (2016,Routledge).
 Currently she is preparing a paper entitled ‘Women Architects in the Grand Design of Sustainable Development’ for presentation in Cairo in December 2017 (Sustainability in Developing Countries) and for publication.
 In 2014 she was awarded as a ‘Hero’ by The ‘Girl Child Network Worldwide’ charity for her work to empower women and in 2005 she received the ‘Queens Award for Volunteering’ for her voluntary work as the Chair of the UK charity ‘YarlsWood Befrienders’, giving support and friendship to women and children, failed asylum seekers in detention.
 Sharon is also, Director of Carlton CSR Ltd consultancy in UK, Associate Faculty at Cranfield School of Management, Cranfield University, Associate Scholar at University of Cumbria, Institute for Sustainability and Leadership (IFLAS), Visiting Lecturer at Murray Edwards College- Cambridge University (Gateway Programme) and Visiting Research Fellow at Athens University of Economics and Business.
 She has taught and lectured on the subjects of CSR and ‘sustainable business’ on MBA programmes in UK, Greece and Australia since 2001 and executive development programmes in China (CEIBS).
 She has written several publications on the theme of ‘making sense of sustainability in organisations’ (see LinkedIn profile).
 Email: Sharon.Jackson@EuroSustainability.org, Web: www.EuroSustainability.org, Linked In: https://www.linkedin.com/in/sharon-jackson-75b2a910